 Important to the tourism industry, including community-based tourism, is sustainability.
-Sustainable tourism seeks to balance the industry's economic, sociocultural, and environmental elements.
-However, during its implementation. sustainability-related issues frequently arise due to stakeholders' lack of information and skills.
-The concept of sustainability must be investigated and rethought in stages to produce local community-based tourism that involves research numerous stakeholders.
+Sustainable tourism seeks to balance the industry's economic, sociocultural. and environmental elements.
+However, during implementation, sustainability-related issues frequently due arise stakeholders' lack of information and skills.
+The concept of sustainability must be investigated and rethought in stages to produce local community-based tourism involves research that numerous stakeholders.